Skip to content

 • Book_Retrieve

-• No Input Parameters
+• No input parameters.

-• Press Invoke to test the retrieve
+• Press Invoke to test the retrieval.

-• Press Record to record the test script
+• Press Record to record the test script.

-• Click Verify to add a verification step
+• Click Verify to add a verification step.

 • Book_Insert